aydiny/mitsui-commodity-price-prediction/README.md

 **Key Takeaways:**
 This was my first ever Kaggle competition, with valuable learning experience:
 - LSTMs can give really powerful results , successfully modelling the temporal dependencies when there are several high quality external factor time series available as features.
+I observed Sharpe ratios of over 1.5 on several validation sets.
 - Make sure to train for enough number of epochs to allow these competent LSTM models to learn.
 My experience shows at least 20+ epochs were needed in this case.
 - I would test the submission pipeline / inference API early to identify problems